 French bistro Versailles presents savory pâté, fresh salads, and a sunny, open-air decorum, making it a smart summertime selection.
 Eat cuisine Française without breaking the bank at Meli-Melo, featuring lunch or dessert crêpes around $10.
 With the walls of the restaurant acting as colorful, hand-written menus, the cozy crêperie is as easy-going as it gets in Greenwich.
 Mediterraneo, a nautical-themed Italian-Middle Eastern restaurant, features daily specials, numerous pizzas and an assortment of entrées, including lamb, veal and sea bass.
 Finish with dessert at Swiss-styled St. Moritz, family-owned and operated since 1939, and snack on their tasty, one-of-a-kind “pupcakes” styled after adorable schnauzers.

-Celebrate the commencement of summer by hobnobbing with Anglophiles and watching a match at the Polo Club, beginning on June 6 and continuing into September.
-Make your getaway active, and take part in the Cook Your Buns run on June 10, a three-mile run and one-mile kids run ending with a barbecue at Greenwich Point Park, also a great place for leisure bike riding.
+Celebrate the commencement of summer by hobnobbing with Anglophiles and watching a match at the Polo Club, beginning in June and continuing into September.
+Make your getaway active, and take part in the Cook Your Buns run on June 9, a three-mile run and one-mile kids run ending with a barbecue at Greenwich Point Park, also a great place for leisure bike riding.
 The annual event benefits the Greenwich Point Conservancy.
-On June 26, Jazz on the Sound is a summer tradition, allowing attendees to enjoy Dixieland jazz while touring the Long Island Sound.
+Jazz on the Sound is a summer tradition, allowing attendees to enjoy Dixieland jazz while touring the Long Island Sound.

 How to get there: Catch the Metro-North Railroad out of Grand Central Terminal, riding the New Haven line.
 The one-way trip takes only 40 minutes.
 The train will let out directly at Greenwich Avenue, where taxi services are available and waiting near the train station.
 Bring your bike on Metro North, as bike rentals are unavailable in Greenwich.
 Just make sure you have your $5 bike permit with you.
 All activities listed are within a five or 10 minute walk from the train station.